joomengine/jcb-documentation/english/Template-Setup.md

 ## Overview

-Templates in **Joomla Component Builder (JCB)** are reusable layout structures that can be applied across site or admin views.
-They allow you to define and reuse HTML or PHP blocks that dynamically pull data from your component's views and fields.
+Templates in **Joomla Component Builder (JCB)** are more than convenient snippets—they are modular, reusable view structures that wrap your component's presentation layer.
+They provide the high-level skeleton that renders data for both **site views** and **custom admin views**, mirroring Joomla's MVC templating approach while remaining fully overrideable.

+Use templates to:

+1. Coordinate the HTML and PHP that wraps each view.
+2. Delegate repeated markup to layouts or even other templates.
+3. Keep business logic in models/controllers while letting templates focus on presentation.
+4. Share consistent UI building blocks across components or projects.

 In this tutorial, we'll cover:

+1. Understanding what JCB templates are and why they matter
-1. Creating new templates
+2. Creating new templates
-2. Copying and modifying existing templates
+3. Copying and modifying existing templates
-3. Managing language strings
+4. Managing language strings
-4. Adding custom scripts and JavaScript
+5. Adding custom scripts and JavaScript
-5. Understanding how templates integrate with site views
+6. Understanding how templates integrate with site views
+7. Syncing templates with repositories for collaborative reuse

+---

+## What Are JCB Templates?

+JCB Templates act as **modular wrappers** around your component output.
+Within a template you can:

+* Include other templates to nest more complex structures.
+* Render layouts (`JLayoutHelper::render()`) to reuse fragments.
+* Mix PHP logic and HTML safely, just like Joomla's native templates.

+Because templates are loaded through `$this->loadTemplate('name');`, they have full access to the view object and any helper methods you expose.
+That parity with Joomla's default approach means any developer already familiar with Joomla templating can quickly adapt to JCB's workflow.

+---

+## Why Use Templates in JCB?

+Templates give you a clean separation of concerns:

+* **Consistency:** reuse the same structural wrapper across multiple views for visual alignment.
+* **Maintainability:** update one template and instantly refresh its presentation wherever it is loaded.
+* **Extensibility:** override or extend templates per project, just as you would with Joomla's core template overrides.
+* **Composability:** nest layouts, call helper logic, or include other templates for complex UIs.

+Templates are especially valuable when you are:

+* Building a suite of components that should share the same design system.
+* Maintaining custom admin dashboards that need repeatable panels or grids.
+* Creating frontend experiences that mix multiple dynamic fragments on a single page.

+---

+## Managing Templates in the JCB Interface

+Templates are managed directly from the **Templates** tab inside JCB's GUI.
+Here you can:

+1. Click **Init** to connect to a repository.
+2. Choose the repository that stores reusable templates.
+3. Select individual templates to **import**, **reset**, or **push** back to the source.

+This repository-driven workflow keeps teams in sync.
+You can fork the official library, maintain a private collection, or contribute updates upstream—all without leaving the interface.

 ---